amitsingh-codes/Python/README.md

-Some basic Task to rivise Python
+Some basic Task to revise Python